-- If TWR had been mindful that pilots tend to interpret information as they expect or want to hear, potentially leading to inattention to detail regarding critical instruction, thus made a decision not to issue "Hold short of RWY" and "Report when ready" in a single transmission, this event might have been prevented. - If PM's readback was double-checked by cockpit and TWR hearbacks, this event might have been prevented.
+- If TWR had be at pilots tend to interp ret informat n mindful th mation as they expect or want ng critical instruction, thus to hear, potentially leading to inattention to detail reg made a decision not to issue "Hold short of RWY" an transmission, this event might have been prevented. . il regardi Y" and "F "Report when ready in a single - If PM's readback was double-checked by cockpit and TWR hearbacks, this enhance been prevented.

 During transmission if TWR had been aware and exercised caution that traffic information could develop false expectations for imminent departure by HELI5050 and consequently raise the risk of inadvertently entering runway, HELI5050 might not have missed "Hold short of runway" instruction.
+Duri

 Case5